apache/logging-log4net/doc/RELEASING.md

 12. get the artifacts in build/artifacts up to https://downloads.apache.org/logging/log4net/
     - currently, I have to as another ASF member for help with this
     - I also see release notes there - which are out of date (don't know how to update)
+13. raise a vote on the log4net mailing list (dev@logging.apache.org)
+14. wait
+15. when the vote has 3 or more +1's, it's time to go live!
+16. push the .nupkg to nuget.org
+17. don't forget to make the docs live: in the logging-log4net-site folder:
+    - `git checkout asf-site`
+    - `git pull --rebase`
+    - `git merge asf-staging`